Also Known As (AKA)

 - TOD deed

-Transfer on death deeds are currently permitted in twenty-nine (29) states.
-If a TOD deed is not permitted in the owner’s state, they may be interested in executing a living trust or a lady bird deed, as long they are accepted in their state.
+Transfer-on-death deeds are currently permitted in 30 states.
+If a TODD is not permitted in the owner’s state, they may be able to use a living trust or a lady bird deed, if accepted in their state.

 - Alaska